derrickstolee/gsd-old/Readme.md

 ## Trying out VFS for Git

-* VFS for Git will work with any git service that supports the GVFS [protocol](Protocol.md).
+* VFS for Git will work with any git service that supports the GSD [protocol](Protocol.md).
 For example, you can create a repo in
 Azure DevOps (https://azure.microsoft.com/services/devops/), and push some contents to it.
 There are two constraints:
   * Your repo must not enable any clean/smudge filters
   * Your repo must have a `.gitattributes` file in the root that includes the line `* -text`